ellenvanwyk/sensors-Dance/README.md

 Some of our key findings were (see poster at end for analysis details):

 ###### time and frequency domain
-We used a low pass filter to help visualize the accelerometer data, shown below.
+We used a low pass filter to help visualize and analyze the accelerometer data, shown below.
 The time domain graph shows us which pocket the accelerometer is in.

 ![jagged lines on a graph](/img/amplitude.png)